danlb-dev/express-mongo-crud-api/README.md

 # express-crud-api-demo

 A simple RESTful API built with **Node.js**, **Express**, **TypeScript**, and **MongoDB**.
-This project demonstrates backend concepts for a potential CRM microservice — with full CRUD support for Clients, Products, and Orders.
+This project has full CRUD support for managing Clients, Products, and Orders.

 ---